Example: Set up a registry mirror¶

 USERNAME

-variable to your Docker Hub username.
+variable to your Docker Hub username. - If you're using cloud-hypervisor, set the

 export USERNAME=""